AndreaFalanti/popnas/README.md

   the ones obtained on each fold.
 - **samples**: if provided, limits the total dataset samples to the number provided (integer).
 This means that the total training and validation samples will amount to this value (or less if the dataset has actually fewer samples than the value indicated).
 Useful for fast testing.
+- **data_augmentation**: dictionary with parameters related to data augmentation
+  - **enabled**: use data augmentation or not.
+  - **perform_on_gpu**: perform data augmentation directly on GPU (through Keras experimental layers).
+    Usually advised only if CPU is very slow, since CPU prepares the images while the GPU trains the network (asynchronous prefetch), instead performing data augmentation on the GPU will make the process sequential, always causing delays even if it's faster to perform.

 **Others**:
 - **pnas_mode**: if _true_, the algorithm will not use the temporal regressor and pareto front search, making the run very similar to PNAS.